The L2 strong maximum principle on arbitrary countable networks

 \section{Acknowledgements}

-The major part of this work was accomplished as the author was in the ``Graduate School for Mathematical Analysis of Evolution, Information and Complexity'' of the University of Ulm.
-We thank Delio Mugnolo and Robin Nittka for proof reading of early versions of the results.
+A major part of this work was accomplished as the author was in the ``Graduate School for Mathematical Analysis of Evolution, Information and Complexity'' of the University of Ulm.
+Delio Mugnolo and Robin Nittka are gratefully acknowledged for discussion and valuable help.